FruitieX/nodeplayer/README.md

 When you're done configuring, run `nodeplayer` again. nodeplayer now automatically installs missing plugins and backends.
-Note that if you installed nodeplayer as root, this step also requires root since modules are installed to the same path as nodeplayer.
+Note that if you installed nodeplayer as root (you *shouldn't*), this step also requires root since modules are installed to the same path as nodeplayer.

 Note that backends and plugins you load may ask you to perform additional configuration steps.
 Read through the setup instructions for each of the plugins/backends you enable, and read through the output they print to console on first run.
-For example, the default nodeplayer configuration uses the `file` backend, which requires you to set up `mongodb` before use.
+For example, the default nodeplayer configuration uses the [file backend](https://github.com/FruitieX/nodeplayer-backend-file)
+, which requires some configuration before use.

+All modules can be updated by running `npm update -g`

 ### The nodeplayer project
-* [nodeplayer](https://github.com/FruitieX/nodeplayer) The core music player
+* [nodeplayer](https://github.com/FruitieX/nodeplayer) The core music player component
 * [nodeplayer-client](https://github.com/FruitieX/nodeplayer-client) CLI client for controlling nodeplayer
 * [nodeplayer-player](https://github.com/FruitieX/nodeplayer-player) CLI audio playback client
 * [nodeplayer-config](https://github.com/FruitieX/nodeplayer-config) Configuration loader